nanorobocop/worldping/README.md

 Visualization of the results of scanning could be done on top of it.
 For example, using [Hiblert curve](https://en.wikipedia.org/wiki/Hilbert_curve).

-## Features
+## Technical Features

-* Concurrency controlled by Load Average on the host
+* Dynamically evaluated concurrency level based on Load Average
+* Graceful shutdown (for saving unsubmitted results, closing connections)
+* Dependencies managed by 'go mod' (https://github.com/golang/go/wiki/Modules)

 ## Related links